- Why do a poll?

 - What are oversamples, and why do you use them?

-Here’s an example of how oversampling works: Black people make up around 4% of Colorado’s population; in a purely representative sample, that means they’d make up roughly 4% of all respondents.
+Here’s an example of how oversampling works: Black people make up around 4% of Colorado’s population; in a purely representative sample, that means they’d make up roughly 4% of all Pulse respondents.
 Given our commitment to improving the health of communities of color, we interviewed more Black Coloradans than just 4% of our sample so that we’d better understand their experiences, priorities and opinions.

 It can be confusing to understand how oversamples like this don’t skew a poll’s overall results away from being representative of Colorado’s population as a whole.
 But they don’t – and that’s because of an additional step to the analysis process called “weighting.”
 According to the American Association for Public Opinion Research, “Weighting adjusts the poll data in an attempt to ensure that the sample more accurately reflects the characteristics of the population from which it was drawn.
 Weighting is used to adjust the relative contribution of the respondents, but it does not involve any changes to the actual answers to survey questions.”

 In short, we do more interviews with populations that are mission-centric for us so that we’re better able to understand their opinions when we look at how they responded.
 This allows us to have greater confidence that we’re accurately reflecting the views of these groups of Coloradans when we report data about their opinions and experiences as a group.
-Then, when we’re reporting data about Coloradans overall, the weighting process balances everything out so that the topline numbers aren’t skewed by our oversamples.
+Then, when we’re reporting data about Coloradans overall, the weighting process balances everything out so that the overall numbers aren’t skewed by our oversamples.